boxed/kodare.net/_posts/2020-09-07-django_silent_failures.markdown

 ## Forms

 In my opinion forms are slightly better than CBVs, because they take quite a few configuration options as constructor arguments, like `data`, `files`, `auto_id`, `prefix`, `initial`, etc. If you make a spelling error here you will get an error from python because the keyword arguments don't match (assuming you don't use positional arguments, then you have more hard to debug errors but at least you get errors probably!).
 But let's move on to the problems:

-(If you use CBVs with forms you have a new failure point on `form_valid`, same as normal for CBVs.)

 A common failure point for new users is that they want a textarea so they do: